igi712/magiatranslate/README.md

 # Magia Translate
 [![Discord Chat](https://img.shields.io/discord/665980614998097941.svg)](https://discord.gg/6vncnjj)
 This is the client source code for Magia Translate, an English translation modification for Magia Record JP.
-It is licenced under the GNU General Public License v3.0.
+It is licenced under the MIT license.

 ## How to build
 - Clone the repository including all submodules `git clone --recurse-submodules https://github.com/rayshift/magiatranslate`